 However, the benefits of a personal loan is that your loan amount is set so you generally can’t add to your debt, your repayments are structured throughout your loan term and the interest charges will usually be lower than most credit cards.

 Types of personal loans

 Secured – A secured personal loan is tied to an asset, such as your car, as security for your financial institution in case you can’t make the loan repayments.
 The added security is usually rewarded with lower interest rates but be careful, failure to pay could mean losing your car.

 Unsecured – Reverse the above advantages and disadvantages and you have an unsecured personal loan.
 Without offering an asset as security collateral you will likely incur higher interest rates.

 Start shopping for your personal loan now so you can shop for the important purchases with confidence.
 Get started, compare some of Australia’s best personal loans below.

-Showing all 22 resultsRead our important disclosures and comparison rate warning
+Showing 1 - 25 of 34 resultsRead our important disclosures and comparison rate warning